jeanwsr/mokit-doc-mdbook/src/chap4-5.md

 Generate .inp file, in which the keywords 'Cartesian' of each atom are not written (in order to use pure spherical harmonic type of basis functions).

 ## 4.5.8 bas_gms2molpro
-Generate a Molpro .com file from a GAMESS .inp or .dat file.
+Generate a Molpro .com file from a GAMESS .inp/.dat file.
 The Cartesian coordinates and basis set data are written in the .com file.
 Two examples are shown and explained below

-(1) `bas_gms2molpro a.inp`
+(1) `bas_gms2molpro h2o.inp`
-Generate .inp file, in which the keyword 'Cartesian' is written (in order to use pure Cartesian type of basis functions)
+Generate `h2o.com`, in which the keyword 'Cartesian' is written (in order to use pure Cartesian type of basis functions)

-(2) `bas_gms2molpro a.inp -sph`
+(2) `bas_gms2molpro h2o.inp -sph`
-Generate .inp file, in which the keyword 'Cartesian' is not written (in order to use pure spherical harmonic type of basis functions).
+Generate `h2o.com`, in which the keyword 'Cartesian' is not written (in order to use pure spherical harmonic type of basis functions).

+(3) `bas_gms2molpro h2o.inp -sph -m15`
+Generate `h2o.com` for Molpro 2015.
+Only useful when you are using Molpro 2015 and dealing with ROHF/UHF high-spin wave functions.

 ## 4.5.9 bas_gms2psi
 Generate a PSI4 `_psi.inp` file from a GAMESS .inp/.dat file.
 The Cartesian coordinates and basis set data are written in the `_psi.inp` file.